AlessioPavlenco/AlessioPavlenco/README.md

 **`17 y.o (Developer/Contmt Creator/Entrepreneur)`**

- Every project I create is built from the ground up, and I share my story on my YouTube channel, Alessio Pavlenco, to inspire and connect with others.

 <p align="left">I’m a 17-year-old entrepreneur from Moldova, combining my passion for software development, fitness, and creativity.
 As the founder of @Aipn Agency, I’m building my vision of the digital world while documenting my journey:</p>
 <ul>
 <li>🎮 Fitness and gym progress.</li>